siyunfeng/PartyPal/README.md

 - Guest can browse a curated list of caterers or venues in their selected location.
-- Guest can sign up as a user.
-- User can "like" a specific caterer or venue of choice and is able to look at their list of saved choices.
+- User can select a specific caterer or venue of choice to their liked list and can see their saved choices.
-- Users can create an event with saved caterer and venue
+- Users can create an event with their saved caterer and venue.

 ## Getting Started